borisbrodski/jmockit-xtend/README.md

 ## Screencast about JMockit-Xtend

-If you have free 12 minutes you can watch the new screen cast on the [XtextCasts.org](http://xtextcasts.org/):
+If you have 12 minutes to spare, you can watch the new screen cast on the [XtextCasts.org](http://xtextcasts.org/):
 - http://xtextcasts.org/episodes/13-jmockit-xtend

 ## Content ##